 According to Yorùbá beliefs, every person has a double in the heavens.
-Twins are children who are born along with their heavenly counterpart.
+Twins are children who are born along with their heavenly counterparts.

-The name for twins in yoruba is ibeji, meaning “born two times”, which also the name of the divinity that protects them in Yoruba’s Orisha (Deity) Pantheon
+The name for twins in Yoruba is ibeji, meaning “born two times”, which is also the name of the divinity that protects them in Yoruba’s Orisha (Deity) Pantheon

 Kehinde (Short for Omokehinde) is a given name of Yoruba origin meaning “the second-born of the twins” or the one who comes after Taiwo.

 Taiwo (variant forms: Taiye, Taye, Taiyewo) meaning to-aye-wo is a name of Yoruba origin meaning “the first twin to taste the world.” or the one who comes before Kehinde.

 Though Taiwo is the firstborn, it is believed that Kehinde is the elder twin, sending Taiwo into the world first to determine if it is time to be born.

 The Yorùbá saying: Akehinde gb’egbon (the last to come becomes the eldest) is a very popular saying to attest to the fact that Kehinde is the eldest in Yoruba beliefs.